A collaborative post with Peter from High Style Life magazine

 Peter: Perhaps one of the reasons your confidence is in the gutter is the fact that you always spend time with the same group of people.
 That isn’t necessarily bad, but you should get yourself out there and make friends or something more.
 Try to act confident and eventually, you’ll believe your act.
 If you are wondering how to get a guy to notice you, you should know that all you need is to believe that you’re the most attractive person in the room and by doing so, you’ll convince everyone around you as well.

 Bose: (I really struggle with this one sometimes, so I definitely need to consider some of these tips from Peter) Although I have improved on my confidence levels over the past years I do have my moments where I feel like ‘today is just not one of those days’ type of moods.
-But I have found that attending event and some workshops has really made me get of my comfort zone and meet like minded or more experienced people who I can relate to.
+But I have found that attending an event and some workshops have really made me get out of my comfort zone and meet like-minded or more experienced people who I can relate to.

 Don’t compare and despair